Ear candling (also known as thermo-auricular therapy) is a complementary therapy that aims to help symptoms associated with the ear, nose and throat.

 When carried out professionally, an ear candling session can be a relaxing and enjoyable experience for the client.
-At the start of the session you will have a full consultation, in which your therapist will discuss your medical history and current symptoms to help assess if ear candling is the right treatment for you and what your expectations are.
+At the start of the session, you will have a consultation, where your therapist will discuss your medical history and current symptoms to help assess if ear candling is the right treatment for you.

-You will then be placed in a comfortable position on your side on a massage couch before the therapist gently places a specialised candle into your ear.
-This will be lit and held firmly in place while it burns for an average of 10 minutes.
+You will then be placed in a comfortable position on your side before the therapist gently places a specialised candle in your ear.
+This will be lit and held in place while it burns for around 10 minutes.

-You are likely to experience a crackling sound as the candle burns, and feel a warm and gentle massaging sensation in the ear.
+You are likely to hear a crackling sound as the candle burns and feel a warm, gentle massaging sensation in the ear.
 When the candle has burned completely, it will be removed from your ear and extinguished.
-This process is then repeated for the other ear.
+This process is then repeated on the other ear.

 Once both ears have been treated, your therapist will massage the area around the ears and face to encourage lymphatic drainage and enhance the effects of the candling.
-You can also request to see the inside of the burnt out candle to reveal the condition of your ears.
-A lot of people report an immediate relief of pressure after the treatment
+Many report an immediate relief of pressure after the treatment.

 Is ear candling safe?

-While it is considered a more comfortable and painless alternative to medical treatments such as ear surgery and syringing, ear candle treatment does carry risks.
-Having a lit candle inserted into the ear requires expert handling and supervision in order to avoid potential problems such as a punctured eardrum or burns to the face, hair, scalp, ear canal, eardrum and middle ear.
+While it is considered a natural approach with no side-effects, ear candling does carry risks.
+Having a lit candle inserted into the ear requires expert handling and supervision to avoid potential problems such as a punctured eardrum or burns to the face, hair, scalp or ear.

-It is also advised that the treatment is not carried out too soon after any form of ear surgery and if a client has any of the following:
+It is also advised that the treatment is not carried out too soon after any form of ear surgery and if you have any of the following:

-Generally, ear candling is a safe, simple and relaxing holistic remedy helpful in relieving a range of ailments - as long as the treatment is not used excessively or carried out incorrectly.
+Generally, ear candling is a safe and relaxing experience - as long as the treatment is not used excessively or carried out incorrectly.
 This is why it is important to seek out a qualified practitioner who is able to carry out ear candle treatment professionally.